 Just as our skin loses its elasticity, we may also notice changes in our nails and hair.
 "Many people over 50 experience brittle nails and hair that break often and do not grow as quickly," explains Occupational Therapist & Consultant Brittany Ferri, MS, OTR/L, CCTP, Owner & Founder of Simplicity of Health.

-The Remedy Rx: Amping up calcium intake can make a huge difference when it comes to hair and nails.
+The Rx: Amping up calcium intake can make a huge difference when it comes to hair and nails.

 Your Eyesight May Also Weaken